-The Group's internal audit function ("IAF") is outsourced to a professional accounting and consulting firm, BDO Governance Advisory Sdn Bhd ("BDO") that adopts internal audit standards and best practices based on the International Professional Practices Framework ("IPPF") endorsed by the Institute of Internal Auditors Malaysia.
-The IAF team is headed by an Executive Director - Advisory who is an Associate Chartered Management Accountant and a member of the Institute of Internal Auditors and is assisted by three (3) staff which includes a manager.
+The Group's internal audit function ("IAF") is outsourced to a professional accounting and consulting firm, BDO Governance Advisory Sdn Bhd ("BDO") that adopts internal audit standards and best practices based on the International Professional Practices Framework ("IPPF") endorsed by the Institute of Internal Auditors Malaysia ("IIAM").
+The IAF team is headed by an Executive Director - Advisory who is an Associate Chartered Management Accountant and a member of the IIAM and is assisted by two (2) staff which includes a manager.